TL;DR

 Imagine you're earning the UK average salary, which the ONS projects to be around £35,500 in 2025.
 If burnout forces you to take six months off work, your financial situation could look like this:

 How would you cover your mortgage, rent, bills, and food with a near-£15,000 hole in your finances?
 For most, the answer is a terrifying mix of draining savings, selling assets, and accumulating high-interest debt.
-This is the personal burnout trap in action.
+This is the personal burnout trap in action. (illustrative estimate)

 The financial fallout of burnout is often preceded by a catastrophic health event.
 Your body is not designed to withstand the prolonged "fight or flight" state induced by chronic stress.
 The constant flood of hormones like cortisol and adrenaline is corrosive, systematically breaking down your physical and mental health.

 The link between long working hours, stress, and serious illness is not anecdotal; it's a medical fact.
-A landmark study by the WHO and the International Labour Organization (ILO) found that working 55 or more hours per week is associated with:
+A landmark study by the WHO and the International Labour Organisation (ILO) found that working 55 or more hours per week is associated with:

 Chronic stress is a primary catalyst for many of the UK's most common critical illnesses.
 It acts as an accelerant, turning underlying risks into life-threatening diagnoses.